-Based on the most recent survey of Orange County School Districts, concerns about students failing to satisfy school district rehabilitation plans during the expulsion period were expressed in combination with general concerns about student transition as they reenter the district.
-Onoccasion, students do not meet the provisions of the expulsion rehabilitation plan and fall behind in their academic studies.
-In these cases, such students are at high risk of not completing their necessary credits and are at a higher risk of dropping out of school.
+Students sometimes do not meet the provisions of the expulsion rehabilitation plan and fall behind in their academic studies.
+In these cases, they are at high risk of not completing their necessary credits and are at a higher risk of dropping out of school.

+Based on a recent survey of Orange County School Districts, concerns about students failing to satisfy school district rehabilitation plans during the expulsion period were expressed in combination with general concerns with student transition as they reenter the district.
 Over the past three years, OCDE has continued discussions with the Orange County School Districts to identify systematic approaches to facilitate the regular transfer of the rehabilitation plan upon referral of an expelled student, as well as identify community resources available to support students in meeting their district rehabilitation plan requirements.
+There continues to be a need to identify the availability of intervention services for students to meet the specific requirements of their rehabilitation plans especially when involving mental health services.

-Regional Administrative Areas help to promote communication between the districts and the county community schools, and ACCESS directors, coordinators, principals, and assistant principals attend county Student Services meetings to facilitate ongoing communication.
+A challenge continues to be communication between the districts and ACCESS in ensuring that the district's rehabilitation plan is completed by the student.
+Regional Administrative Units help to promote communication between the districts and the county community schools, and ACCESS principals and assistant principals attend county Student Services meetings to facilitate ongoing communication.
 In addition, the ACCESS Student Attendance Review Board (SARB) process has been coordinated more efficiently and ACCESS utilizes one of its staff members in truancy court to make sure students attend school and are connected to community resources.
+In hopes to close this service gap further, Orange County School Districts and ACCESS have implemented the use of a supplemental referral form when students are referred to an ACCESS program.
+This form includes specific information about a student's needs as well as progress and follow ups needed on ones' rehabilitation plan.
+When returning to the district, ACCESS staff will use the Student Transition form to communicate information on student's completion of the rehabilitation plan.

 Districts will be asked to provide ACCESS a copy of the rehabilitation plan when referring an expelled student.
 ACCESS staff will review the rehabilitation plan with the student and, as appropriate, the student's parents, and will assist the student in completing his/her plan requirements.
-Orange County School Districts and ACCESS have implemented the use of a supplemental referral form when students are referred to an ACCESS program.
-This form includes specific information about a student's needs as well as progress and action items needed to complete the rehabilitation plan requirements.
-School staff will continue to monitor student achievement toward rehabilitation plan requirements throughout the term of expulsion while educational services are provided by ACCESS or private agencies.
-For students struggling to meet rehabilitation plan requirements, the student consultation team process may be considered to provide additional support.
-Continued, two-way communication and collaboration with school district personnel will continue to be a priority.
-Enhanced communication promotes student success and early intervention when students are not meeting the terms of the rehabilitation plan.
+School staff will continue to monitor student achievement toward rehabilitation plan requirements.
+For students struggling to meet rehabilitation plan requirements, the student consultation team process could be considered to provide additional support.
+Continued communication and collaboration with school district personnel will continue to be a priority.
+Enhanced communication plan.
 In addition, communication is vital between the districts and ACCESS regarding the status of students who are returning to the district.
-When returning to the district, ACCESS staff will continue to use the Student Transition form to communicate information on student's completion of the rehabilitation plan.